Ayokanmi-Adejola/Ayokanmi-Adejola/README.md

 - 💬 Ask me anything tech-related!
 I love learning and sharing my knowledge, so don't hesitate to reach out with questions.

-- 📝 I write tech blogs on Medium where i share insights on Web development, growth in tech and latest industry trends
+- 📝 I write tech blogs on Medium.com where i share insights on Web development, growth in tech and latest industry trends

 ---